Stoning in Islam: Practice

 In almost all cases where it has been applied in recent years, stoning has taken place in tribal or rebel areas beyond the control of central governments—the Taliban in Afghanistan, ISIS in Iraq, and Boko Haram in Nigeria being cases in point.
 Out of the world’s forty-nine Muslim-majority states, six retain the punishment in deference to Islamic legal tradition, ...
 Of these countries only Iran, which officially placed a moratorium on stoning in 2002 but still gives leeway to individual judges, has actually carried it out.

-Saudi Arabia sentenced four people by stoning between the 1980 and 1992 but all were overturned because of lack of required evidence.
+Saudi Arabia sentenced four people by stoning between the 1980 and 1992.